Sheep-y/trpg-dnd-4e-db/README.md

 The viewer is tested on Chrome 56, Edge 14, Firefox 52, IE 11, Android Chrome 56, and Android Firefox 52. <br/>
 Mac and iOS cannot be supported.
 Walled garden is walled.

-## Different from Official Compendium ##
+## Differences from Official Compendium ##

 This downloader will create new data columns for easier data filter:

+* Race: Origin (and keywords).
 * Background: Benefit (Replace Associated Skills).
-* Theme: Prerequisite.
+* Theme: Prerequisites.
 * Power: Type (Frequency + Type) and Keyword.
 * Feat: Prerequisite.
 * Item: Split into 4 categories (Item, Weapon, Implement, and Armor).
 Add Type column.
 * Terrain: Group and Level.
 Combine with Trap for better mobile layout.

-Many existing columns are also enhanced or corrected.
+Many existing columns are also enhanced or corrected, such as multi-source classes.

 ### Fixed errors ###